happo/gradle-happo/README.md

 # Gradle Happo Plugin

-A Gradle plugin for creating and comparing Happo visual regression test reports.
-Use it with e.g. [Paparazzi](https://github.com/cashapp/paparazzi),
-[Roborazzi](https://github.com/takahirom/roborazzi) or any other tool that can produce screenshots as PNG files.
+A Gradle plugin for creating and comparing Happo visual regression test reports from screenshots produced locally.
+Use it with e.g. [Paparazzi](https://github.com/cashapp/paparazzi), [Roborazzi](https://github.com/takahirom/roborazzi) or any other tool that can produce screenshots as PNG files.